 If the Trustee identifies any concerns with the way one of the Fund's managers addresses climate related risks and opportunities, it will initially engage with the manager to raise concerns and seek improvements.
 If the manager does not sufficiently improve (or provide a clear improvement plan), the Trustee may switch to a different manager.
-Over the year under review no manager changes were made due to concerns over their climate approaches, although discussions were held with managers regarding planned improvements to their processes.
+Over the year under review no manager changes were made due to concerns over their climate approaches, although as mentioned previously and in the next section, discussions were held with managers regarding planned improvements to their processes during and after the Fund year.